CodeHubOrg/organisations-database/README.md

 Katja Durrani & Gicela Morales (organisers of CodeHub)
 Paul Grimshaw (founder of this project in its original form: Items Database)
 Michael Gray (initiator of backend using lokiJS)
 Dave Thomson (initiator of frontend using React and Redux)
+Anne Kotecha (continuing React and Redux work on frontend)